Steals extra-end win in Tankard final

 © Jason Simmonds/Journal Pioneer

-Skip Eddie MacKenzie releases a shot during Thursday afternoon’s opening draw of the P.E.I.
+Skip Eddie MacKenzie releases a shot during round-robin action of the P.E.I.
 Tankard provincial men’s curling championship at the Crapaud Curling Club.
 Second stone Alex MacFadyen, left, and third stone Anson Carmody are ready to sweep.
-MacKenzie defeated the Allan Inman rink from the Crapaud Community Curling Club/Charlottetown Curling Complex 8-1 in six ends.
-MacKenzie, MacFadyen and Carmody are all products of the junior program at the Silver Fox Curling and Yacht Club.

 “It feels great,” said third Anson Carmody.
 “I’ve won five junior championships, but this is a lot bigger.”